appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Verification shall confirm that the app does not use any 3P libraries at a version vulnerable to a CVE with a severity >= CVSS 7.0.
+1. The application shall not use any 3P libraries at a version vulnerable to a CVE with a severity >= CVSS 7.0.

-An app that uses a 3P library at a version vulnerable to a CVE with CVSS >= 7.0 can pass this test if the developer provides additional justification that:
+An application that uses a 3P library at a version vulnerable to a CVE with CVSS >= 7.0 can pass this test if the developer provides additional justification that:
-The app does not invoke the vulnerable 3P library code or The 3P library has not yet made an update available.
+* The application does not invoke the vulnerable 3P library code, or
+* The 3P library has not yet made an update available.
 This is acceptable only if the 3P library has a regular patch process.

 *L2*
-1. Verification shall confirm that the app does not use any 3P libraries at a version vulnerable to a CVE with a severity >= CVSS 7.0.
+1. Scan shall confirm that the application does not use any 3P libraries at a version vulnerable to a CVE with a severity >= CVSS 7.0.

-An app that uses a 3P library at a version vulnerable to a CVE with CVSS >= 7.0 can pass this test if the developer provides additional justification that:
+An application that uses a 3P library at a version vulnerable to a CVE with CVSS >= 7.0 can pass this test if the developer provides additional justification that:
-The app does not invoke the vulnerable 3P library code or The 3P library has not yet made an update available.
+* The application does not invoke the vulnerable 3P library code or
+* The 3P library has not yet made an update available.
 This is acceptable only if the 3P library has a regular patch process.